karenstritz/shaderSetup/README.md

 How to use:

-1. Copy and paste shaderSetup.py, shaderSetupGui.py, and shaderSetupGuiLoader.py to your /Mari/Scripts folder, or create a new folder for these scripts and add the path to your MARI_SCRIPT_PATH in your bash file.
+1. Download and save shaderSetup.py, shaderSetupGui.py and shaderSetupGuiLoader.py in your /Mari/Scripts folder, or create a new folder for these scripts and add the path to your MARI_SCRIPT_PATH in your bash file.
 2. Open Mari.
 If you already had Mari open, close it and open it again for the new scripts to take effect.
 3. Create a new project in Mari.
 4. In your toolbar, you should see a monkey icon.
 Click it to open the Shader Setup tool.